Cognitive Processing Therapy

 Precautions and Contraindications

 CPT is not suitable for everyone, especially those experiencing severe emotional instability or with tendencies toward self-harm.
-Before starting treatment, patients should thoroughly discuss their medical history and current condition with their therapist to ensure safety and efficacy.
+Before beginning treatment, patients should thoroughly discuss their medical history and current condition with their therapist to ensure safety and efficacy.

-Interaction with Other Treatments
+Interactions with Other Treatments

 Effectiveness and Evidence